dylanlan/dylanlan.github.io/blog-qol.md

 - Search bar
 - Comment section
 - Better videos / highlights of adventures
+- Requests to find old screenshots of characters
+- Screenshot submission form
 - Screenshot archive search
 - Subscribe for weekly emails of new posts